OrionZou/CAV/README.md

-Based on sumo develop an environemnt of vehicles avoidance pedestrians.
+(waiting for Update) Based on sumo develop an environemnt of vehicles avoidance pedestrians.

 The code need install sumo
 https://sumo.dlr.de/docs/Downloads.php